 Because juice cleanse diets normally only consist of around 1,000 calories a day, the body begins using glycogen as an energy source.
 Eventually, once the glycogen runs out, the body uses energy sources such as triglycerides from fat cells and proteins in muscles.
 So although your clients may lose fat, by sticking to this diet they also stand to lose muscle, which is likely not their aim.

 It’s not only energy depletion to worry about when it comes to juice cleanse diets.
 They are also linked to depression, dry skin and slower metabolism.

 Giving your clients the facts about nutrition should help them on their way to getting fit and trim.
 However, you are always at risk of someone making a claim against you for illnesses, allergies or other sensitivities.
 Provided you have a certified nutrition qualification as part of your personal training course, you’re covered by our range of insurance policies if a client suffers illness or discomfort following your nutritional advice.

-Insure4Sport offers Professional Indemnity Insurance policies to protect you from legal action and you can create a tailored policy to only pay for the cover you need.
+As part of our personal trainer insurance, we offer Professional Indemnity Insurance to protect you from legal action and you can create a tailored policy to only pay for the cover you need.
 Choose from a range of options such as: Public Liability, Professional Indemnity, Personal Accident, Loss of Earnings, and plenty more.